personofnorank/truemindconsulting/content/services.md

 ### Fractional roles

 Need someone to look things over, stay on top of what's important and be a point of contact for a few days a week, or month?
-I can taillor my enagement so that you get the level of detail and engagement that makes sense for you.
+I can tailor my enagement so that you get the level of detail and engagement that makes sense for you.

 <!-- ![Business image](https://unsplash.it/960/350?image=376) -->